joergschultzelutter/mpad/docs/EXAMPLES.md

 | METAR data for ICAO code EDDF | ```icao eddf``` or ```eddf``` | similar output to 1st example |
 | METAR data for IATA code FRA | ```iata fra``` or ```fra``` | similar output to 1st example |

 IATA codes are taken from [https://www.aviationweather.gov/docs/metar/stations.txt](https://www.aviationweather.gov/docs/metar/stations.txt).
-This file does not contain several int'l IATA codes.
-When in doubt, use the ICAO code.
+This file does not contain several international IATA codes.
+If your IATA code does not work, use an ICAO code.

+For better legibility, METAR and TAR data are separated by a ### sequence - see example.

 ## CWOP data